This Privacy Notice is effective from 29 July 2021.

 For further information, see ‘Marketing communications’ in this section below.

-For existing clients who have been receiving marketing communications as at 24 May 2018 the Firm will continue to contact you by electronic (email) and postal means with legal developments, event invitations and Firm news, unless you ask us not to by contacting firstname.lastname@example.org.
+For existing clients who have been receiving marketing communications as at 24 May 2018 the Firm will continue to contact you by electronic (email) and postal means with legal developments, event invitations and Firm news, unless you ask us not to by clicking unsubscribe in the latest marketing communication you have received, or by writing to us by email at email@example.com, or by writing to us by post or contacting the marketing team on 01227 768374.

 For clients after 25 May 2018, the following applies:

-We will send you marketing communications in relation to similar services to the services you requested when you made contact with us if you do not opt out from receiving them.
+We will send you marketing communications in relation to similar services to the services you requested when you made contact with us if you do not opt out from receiving them in the Privacy Notice Summary sent to you with our Letter of Engagement.

-Upon providing your information to us you can opt-out from receiving marketing communications in relation to other services which we offer and which are similar to those which you are purchasing from us, by clicking unsubscribe in the latest marketing communication you have received, or by writing to us by email at email@example.com, or by writing to us by post.
+Upon providing your information to us you can opt-out from receiving marketing communications in relation to other services which we offer and which are similar to those which you are purchasing from us, by clicking unsubscribe in the latest marketing communication you have received, or by writing to us by email at firstname.lastname@example.org, or by writing to us by post or contacting the marketing team on 01227 768374.

 Transfer and storage of your information